luisfontes19/vscode-swissknife/README.md

 exports.default = scripts;
 ```

-The is the basic template to create scripts.
+This is the basic template to create scripts.
 In this file we created a script called "My Script".
 You can have as much scripts as you want per file.
 Its just a way of organization :)
 As you can see at the end, the structure for a script consists on 3 properties: title, detail and cb.
 The first two are self explanatory.
 cb is the code that will be called when you script runs.
 And by default swissknife gives you a few methods to help getting started, through the variable 'context'.
 The method doSomething is just replacing a's with b's

 ### Context